Gå till huvudinnehållet

 Open access: Funders' open access requirements

 An increasing number of funders require researchers within their projects to publish immediate open access (OA).
-Through Plan S, international and national funders demand that scientific publications based on publicly funded research must be OA.
+Through Plan S, international and national funders, such as Horizon Europe and Research Council of Finland, demand that scientific publications based on publicly funded research must be OA.
+Other research funders may also impose requirements or recommendations for open access to publications.

 Plan S